Storage System

 Shelving

-ReCAP has over 134,000 shelves storing more than 17 million library and archival collection items.
+The ReCAP facility has over 134,000 shelves storing more than 18 million library and archival collection items.
 The facility uses a Harvard Depository-style high density shelving design with 61 aisles of shelving distributed across seven storage modules and a cold vault.
 Each standard aisle consists of dozens of ladders of shelving, and can hold between 200-400,000 items.
 Shelving ladders are 30 feet high and filled with height adjustable shelves measuring 56 inches by 36 inches and holding an average of 140 books per shelf.
 The first four modules consist of six aisles with 37 ladders on each side of the aisle.
 Module 5 consists of 10 aisles with 41 ladders on each side.
 Modules 8 and 9 consist of 12 aisles with 42 ladders on each side.

 Open face of Racking